chenchenzi/chenzixu/content/resources/3asr/sr3.md

 This tutorial is built on Eleanor Chodroff's awesome [tutorial](https://eleanorchodroff.com/tutorial/kaldi/index.html) on Kaldi and the Kaldi [official guide](https://kaldi-asr.org/doc/kaldi_for_dummies.html), with enriched implementation details.
 A dozen of Python snippets were created to prepare the datasets and acquire the forced alignment outputs in the TextGrid format.
 For more details on the explanations of certain steps, please refer to their tutorials.

 All the Python scripts will be available on my Github {{< icon name="github" pack="fab" >}} [to be updated].
-Feel free to click on the menu on the right to jump to a specific section.
+This tutorial is very long.
+Feel free to navigate through the menu on the right on a computer screen.

 > The **Montreal Forced Aligner (MFA)** is built upon Kaldi ASR and provides much straightforward commands for model training and forced alignment.
 This Kaldi tutorial manifests the inner workings of MFA.
 For the theory of statistical speech recognition and the MFA approach, check out my [slides](https://chenzixu.rbind.io/slides/asr/asr_talk#/title-slide).